 Argan Oil in Hair

-If you live in a humid climate or blow-dry your hair, frizz is a problem.
+If you live in a humid climate or blow-dry your hair, frizz can be a problem.
 But Argan oil tames frizz and protects your hair from heat damage like a superstar.
 No wonder, since it grows in the desert!

-Even without humidity and blow dryers, there are plenty of factors contributing to dryness and hair shaft damage.
+Even without humidity and blow dryers, plenty of factors contribute to dryness and hair shaft damage.
 Whether it's chlorine from a pool, sun exposure, hot irons, curlers, or coloring treatments, the vitamin E and fatty acids in Argan oil can help repair it and even add more shine back to your mane.

 Argan oil's wide array of uses is either aided or battled against by the ingredients it's paired with.
 Unfortunately, in most cases, hair care products contain toxins like sulfates.